marcinp25/northwind-sql-analytics/README.md

 ## The Business Context

-Northwind Traders is a wholesale food distributor.
-Like most companies at this scale, it accumulates data in three areas that directly affect profitability:
+Northwind Traders is a classic SQL training database modelling a wholesale food distributor.
+This project goes beyond the data — each query answers a real operational question and ends with a concrete business recommendation.

 | Area | Raw data available | Question that needs answering |
 |---|---|---|